How to fix paintwork damage, chips and scratches

 How to use T-Cut

 Remember, you’ll need to know the exact name or code for your car’s paint to be able to get the right match, so check your car’s documents or look for a code in the glove box or inside the wheel well.
-Check out our guide to finding out your car colour for more information.
+You can also check out our guide to finding out your car colour for more information.

 Damaged paintwork and scuffs

-If the damage to your car goes beyond superficial damage, then the repair jobs becomes a little more complex.
-You may need to apply a filler if your car’s bodywork has been damaged.
+If the damage to your car goes beyond the superficial layers to the metal, then repairs are jobs a little more complex.
+If a dent has changed the contours of your car, you may need to apply a filler to restore its shape.